PipedreamHQ/pipedream/docs/docs/code/nodejs/working-with-files/README.md

 ## Managing `/tmp` across workflow runs

 The `/tmp` directory is stored on the virtual machine that runs your workflow.
 We call this the execution environment ("EE").
 More than one EE may be created to handle high-volume workflows.
 And EEs can be destroyed at any time (for example, after about 10 minutes of receiving no events).
-This means that you should not expect to have access to files across invocations.
+This means that you should not expect to have access to files across executions.
 At the same time, files _may_ remain, so you should clean them up to make sure that doesn't affect your workflow. **Use [the `tmp-promise` package](https://github.com/benjamingr/tmp-promise) to cleanup files after use, or [delete the files manually](#delete-a-file).**

 ## Reading a file from `/tmp`